History of Vasas SC: 2020s

 In the 2020–21 Nemzeti Bajnokság II season, Vasas finished third and did not get promoted to the first division.
 Vasas were preceded by Debrecen and Gyirmót.

 In the 2021–22 Nemzeti Bajnokság II, Vasas were promoted to the first division.

 On 13 May 2023, Vasas was relegated from Nemzeti Bajnokság I after a 1-1 draw against Zalaegerszeg in the 2022–23 Nemzeti Bajnokság I season.
 On 13 May 2023, Miklós Nagy, sport director of Vasas, announced that on 15 May 2023 painful announcements would be expected.
 Right after the relegation to the second division, it was announced that the salaries would be reduced by 30%.

 On 24 February 2024, Zoltán Gera was appointed as the coach of the club.
 His assistant coach became Csaba Csizmadia.

 In the 2023–24 Magyar Kupa season, Vasas were eliminated by Paks in the quarter-finals in a 5-2 defeat at Illovszky Rudolf Stadion on 3 April 2024.

 On 5 September 2024, Attila Pintér was appointed as the manager of the club.

 On 20 October 2024, Pintér-led Vasas won their first match in the 2024–25 Nemzeti Bajnokság II season.
 Vasas beat Budapesti VSC 2-1 at home.

+On 26 April 2026, Vasas secured their promotion to the first division after beating Videoton FC Fehérvár 2-0 at the Sóstói Stadion.
+Three days later, Gábor Erős, manager of Vasas, said that they would not build a new team for the first division.